Main illustration: Sonny Ross

 Answering these kinds of binary questions, day in, day out, can take their toll – after all, a customer support teammate is at their most productive when helping customers with challenging, layered questions.
-Being peppered with too many of the same type of questions can cumulatively have a demoralising effect.
+Handling too many of the same type of simple questions can cumulatively have a demoralizing effect.

-And that’s not the only cost – paying customer support representatives to answer the same questions ad nauseam is an expensive business.
+And that’s not the only cost – paying customer support representatives to answer the same questions again and again is an expensive business.

 What is an FAQ page?

-Every company should begin by compiling a full-featured FAQ page featuring concise answers to frequently asked questions.
+Every company should begin by compiling a comprehensive, scannable FAQ page or series of pages featuring concise answers to commonly asked questions.
 Whether you call it an FAQ page, a help center or knowledge base, collecting the resources and responses to people’s most common problems in a single, easily searchable location creates a first port of call for your customers.

 It’s no exaggeration to say your FAQ pages are among the most important sections of your website.
 That’s because they act as much more than mere support centers, but also serve to educate potential customers who are exploring your product or service.